felipenunezmichea/felipenunezmichea/index.md

 ---
-title: Felipe [Last Name]
+title: Felipe Núñez Michea
 ---

-# Felipe [Last Name]
+#

 I am a researcher in philosophy and economics.
-My work focuses on distributive justice, fairness, claims, and relational egalitarianism.
+My work focuses on philosophy of economics, distributive justice and normative ethics.

 ## Research interests
 - Distributive justice and fairness
 - Claims-based approaches
-- Relational egalitarianism and status
 - Philosophy of economics

 ## Publications